-While eligibility requirements for home equity products may have tightened up as a result of the pandemic, there are still options available for eligible borrowers.
-Here’s an overview of what you’ll need to get a HELOC or a home equity loan:
+While eligibility requirements for home equity products may have tightened up as a result of the coronavirus pandemic, there are still options available for eligible borrowers:

-- Considerable equity in your home: You’ll likely need to have at least 20 percent equity in your home, or an 80 percent loan-to-value ratio — meaning your mortgage balance and any existing home equity loans total no more than 80 percent of your home’s value.
+- Considerable equity in your home: You’ll likely need to have at least 20 percent equity in your home, or an 80 percent loan-to-value ratio, meaning your mortgage balance and any existing home equity loans total no more than 80 percent of your home’s value.

-- Good credit: Although lender requirements vary, in general, you’ll want to have a credit score in the mid-600s to qualify and a score above 700 to score the best interest rates and terms.
+- Good credit: Although lender requirements vary, in general, you’ll want to have a credit score in the mid-600s to qualify and a score above 700 to get the best interest rates and terms.
 Some lenders also require a higher credit score for higher loan amounts.

-- A reasonable amount of other debt: Many lenders require a debt-to-income ratio of 43 percent or below.
-This means your total debt payments make up 43 percent of your income or less.
+- Low debt: Many home equity lenders require a debt-to-income ratio of 43 percent or below.
+This means your monthly debt payments make up no more than 43 percent of your gross monthly income.

-- Sufficient income: Your income is taken into account, since you need to prove you have the funds to repay your loan, although most lenders don’t disclose their specific income threshold.
+- Sufficient income: You need to prove you can repay your loan, although most lenders don’t disclose their income thresholds.

 - Reliable payment history: A long history of on-time payments on other bills can help you qualify for a home equity loan or a HELOC.
-If you have late payments on your record in the past, it’s likely that they caused damage to your credit score.
+A history of late payments makes it harder to qualify.

 Can you have a HELOC and a home equity loan?

 Theoretically, there is no limit to the number of home equity loans or lines of credit you can hold at one time.
-However, it will be harder to qualify with each new application, since you’ll have less and less equity to tap with each successive loan.
+But it’ll be harder to qualify with each new application because you’ll have less and less equity to tap with each loan.

-If, for instance, you have a home valued at $500,000 and you have two home equity loans totaling $425,000, you’ve already borrowed 85 percent of your home’s value — the cap for many home equity lenders.
+For instance, if you have a home valued at $500,000 and you have two home equity loans totaling $425,000, you’ve already borrowed 85 percent of your home’s value — the cap for many home equity lenders.